lilborgo/min2phaseCXX/README.md

 # License

-This software is distributed on GPLv3.0, more information available in [LICENSE.md](LICENSE.md).
+This software is distributed on MIT, more information available in [LICENSE.md](LICENSE.md).